Our Computer Science Taster Days are a full-day campus visit to our labs.

 Below is a list of this year’s student developed lessons (for very similar topics developed by multiple students, only one topic/blurb is given below).
 Each Taster Days features two of these.

-Cybersecurity (TBC)
+Cybersecurity (Hannah)

 Registration